dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/creating-custom-controls.md

 ![ ](../assets/img/creating-custom-controls/control-handle-body.png)
 ![ ](creating-custom-controls/control-handle-body.png)

+Namespaces are important
++ The handle & body classes should have the same name but in different namespaces
++ TypeRegistry relies on this convention
++ Here our custom control requires
+  + MyControl
+  + Internal::MyControl

 ### General Guidelines:
 + Try to avoid adding C++ APIs as they become difficult to maintain.
   + Use **properties** as much as possible as Controls should be data driven.
   + These controls will be used through JavaScript and JSON files so need to be compatible.
-+ Bear in mind that the Control is required to update when the properties change, not just the first time they are set (to deal with style change).
++ Bear in mind that the Control can be updated when the properties change (e.g. style change)
+  + Ensure control deals with these property changes gracefully
+  + Not just the first time they are set
++ Use Visuals rather than creating several child Actors
+  + DALi rendering pipeline more efficient
 + Accessibility actions should be considered when designing the Control.
 + Consider using signals if the application needs to be react to changes in the control state.
++ Use of Gestures should be preferred over analysing raw touch events
++ Check if you need to chain up to base class if overriding certain methods

 ___________________________________________________________________________________________________